Frequently Asked Questions

-Because it is difficult to know in advance which of our 100+ bikes is the one you will most prefer, reservations are rarely necessary.
+Because it is difficult to know in advance which of our more than 120 bikes in our always growing fleet is the one you will most prefer, unless you need the bike for a multi-day trip or a race, reservations are not necessary.
 When you get here we collaborate on which bike you will most like and then you test it.
 Some people test two or three bikes before making their choice.

 Big groups (ten or more people) should send an email so we can be prepared with additional staff and/or by pre-positioning bikes outside in front of the store.

 If you need a very unique bike in very limited supply (e.g. carbon fiber road bike), or if you are going on a multi-day trip, then please email to [email protected] your height and weight along with the bike(s) you think would work best.
 We will respond to confirm the bike(s) is/are available and our agreement it/they will fit or if we think they're not the right size we will suggest another one.
 Whatever bike you reserve, when you get here, if you prefer a different bike you can switch.
 You can see photos and specs of almost all of our bikes now by hovering on "Rental Bikes" in the menu then choose by type of bike in the drop-down menu.
 There is no deposit to reserve a bike so please send an email if your plan change and you need to cancel so we can free up the bike for someone else.

 Also, when you get here and test the bike you reserved, if you see another one you prefer, you can switch.

 Park in the giant parking garage that is catty-corner from our store.
 The "Easy Park" orange-trimmed five-story garage takes up an entire city block between 4th and 5th Avenue and B and C Street.
 The first hour is free and it costs $1.25 per hour thereafter.